python-eel/Eel/README.md

 While we want to think of our code as comprising a single application, the Python interpreter and the browser window run in separate processes.
 This can make communicating back and forth between them a bit of a mess, especially if we always had to explicitly _send_ values from one side to the other.

 Eel supports two ways of retrieving _return values_ from the other side of the app, which helps keep the code concise.

+To prevent hanging forever on the Python side, a timeout has been put in place for trying to retrieve values from the JavaScript side, which defaults to 10000 milliseconds (10 seconds).
+This can be changed with the `max_js_runtime` parameter to `eel.init`.
+There is no corresponding timeout on the JavaScript side.

 #### Callbacks